 Wide leg openings make your legs look shorter, so keep them slim for a leg lengthening effect.
 Avoid all cropped pants with flared or bootleg openings (or alter them to a slim fit if they’re already in your wardrobe).
 That’s how you wear Capri Pants and Cropped Trousers!

 2. If You are worried about height, keep the color close to that of your skin

-2. Keep the colour close to that of your skin – just like a nude shoe elongates your leg, a cropped trouser in a colour similar to your skin tone – stone, beige, browns and tans, depending on your skin colour, will not make the demarcation line between where the trousers end and your legs begin so obvious.
+Just like a nude shoe elongates your leg, a cropped trouser in a color similar to your skin tone – stone, beige, browns and tans, depending on your skin color, will not make the demarcation line between where the trousers end and your legs begin so obvious.